We know the fight-flight-freeze-response, but what is the fawn response?

 Fawning isn’t always obvious.
 In fact, it often hides behind being “nice,” “easygoing,” or “low-maintenance.”

-Feeling afraid to express your needs or preferences
+Feeling afraid to express your needs, preferences, or opinions

 Minimizing your feelings or pain because it feels dangerous to speak up